Irish Wolfhound: A Medieval Favorite in Modern TimesReading Time: 5 minutes

 This dog will also appear to be longer than it is tall.
 I know, it’s a whole lot of dog to love!

 Average Irish Wolfhound Size and Weight

 Alright, so we know these Irish pups are the tallest breed around, but how big do they actually get?

 On average, male Irish Wolfhounds are 34 to 35 inches tall and weigh about 120 pounds.
 Although, a male can get up to 140-180 pounds.

 Females are a little smaller, standing about 30 inches tall and weighing around 105 pounds.
-However, they can reach up to 32 to 34 inches and between weigh 115-140 pounds.
+However, they can reach up to 32 to 34 inches and weigh between 115 and 140 pounds.

 An Irish Wolfhound Puppy is a Lot of Puppy!

 Irish Wolfhound puppies are adorable and a lot to handle!
 These little babies start out at around 20 pounds.
-Not exactly tiny, but they are quick learners and very easy going.
+Not exactly tiny, but they grow quickly, are quick learners and are very easy going.

-Be aware, these little guys will chew on things and they have a very strong jaw.
+Be aware, these little guys will chew on things and they have very strong jaws.

 It’s important to get your wolfhound to puppy kindergarten early and get them trained.
 Socialization is key for these gentle little pups and you’ll be thankful you started early.